 The Grant Agreement contains the paying arrangements and calculation of the scholarship, and the rights and obligations of you, the student, and Eötvös Loránd University.

-In order to be able to digitally sign your grant agreement, you need to possess a qualified e-signing certificate.
-In case you already have such a certificate issued by an EU trusted provider, you are welcome to use that for signing your grant agreement (please check the EU trusted providers on this website).
-If you do not yet possess an e-signing certificate, please create one free at https://netlock.com/index_en.html.
+You may digitally sign the agreement if you possess a qualified electronic signature certificate.
+If you already have such a certificate issued by an EU trusted provider, you are welcome to use it (you can check the list of EU trusted providers on this website.

-In case you have problems registering on the website, you can also print it in 4 copies, sign all in blue ink (this is necessary for the legal validity of the document!) and send it via post or courier service to the following address:
+In case you do not have a digital signature, please print the Grant Agreement in 2 copies, sign all in blue ink (this is necessary for the legal validity of the document!) and send it via post or courier service to the following address:

 Department of Erasmus+ & International Programmes